w3f-grants-archive/payment-processor/README.md

 ## Demo flow

 Documentation of [merchant application](./interface/README.md) contains the details about the demo flow.
+Note that, sometimes websocket connection with frontend is lost, so you might need to refresh the page.

 ## Notes